 There you meet a bunch of new people, make new connections, broaden your knowledge, get some international experience… And you return as a fluent speaker of another language.
 There is absolutely no reason one should take language classes instead of going abroad.
 Full stop.

 If you are adventurous enough, go abroad, show up in a local paragliding school and get yourself certified – in your target language.

-The word of warning: don’t be an idiot and please properly assess your language proficiency, at least your comprehension skills.
-I actually recommend taking a language proficiency test at the B2 level, prior to such undertakings.
+The word of warning: before you attempt anything like that, please assess your proficiency level properly (at least your comprehension skills).
+I actually recommend you take a language proficiency test at the B2 level, prior to such undertakings.
 In any case, you need to make sure that you understand every single word of your instructor.
 Otherwise, it is a perverted form of suicide.

 I tested this idea in Spain (with scuba diving courses) and it worked wonders.
 However, I don’t have to tell you that extreme sports are not the only option you have.
 If you want to take classes of bachata in Dominicana, please go ahead.
 You want to learn ukulele – you’re free to do so.

 There are four obvious advantages to taking classes or courses abroad, in another language:

 a) it creates immediate master-apprentice dynamics;